-The CSO Operations and Maintenance Manual (O&M) was reviewed and revised on September 25, 2017.
-The O&M plan is attached with Appendix A of this report.
+The CSO Operations and Maintenance Manual (0&M) was reviewed on July 11, 2019.
+The 0&M plan is attached with Appendix A of this report.
 As new CSO facilities come online, facility inspection checklists are created.
 CSO crews are also trained in CSO inspections on an annual basis.
-Training includes a review of normal and abnormal conditions within facilities, and what preventative maintenance is required in each area of a CSO facility, along with checking safety and gas detection system.
-Procedures and checklists for Dry Weather Overflows(DWOs) are reviewed.
-Design standards for CSO Facilities are reviewed based on maintenance feedback to minimize maintenance frequency and effort.
+Training includes a review of normal and abnormal conditions within facilities, and what preventive maintenance is required in each area of a CSO facility, along with checking safety and a gas detection system.
+Procedures and checklists for Dry Weather Overflows (DWOs) responses are reviewed.
+Design standards for CSO Facilities are reviewed during the design phase of new facilities based on maintenance feedback to minimize maintenance frequency and effort.